Ian MacDonald Campbell

 Ian MacDonald Campbell, CVO (13 July 1922 - 1 April 1994) was a British civil engineer.
-He served as chief executive of the British Railways Board (1978–1980) and chairman of the Scottish Board of British Railways (1983–1988).
+He was chief executive of the British Railways Board (1978–1980) and chairman of the Scottish Board of British Railways (1983–1988).

 Early life, family and education

 Ian MacDonald Campbell was born on 13 July 1922, the son of John Isdale Campbell.
 He attended University College London, graduating with a Bachelor of Science degree in engineering in 1942.

 Career

 Railways

 After graduating, Campbell was employed by the London, Midland and Scottish Railway, and then served in the Royal Air Force during the Second World War.
 On demobilisation, in 1947 Campbell began working for British Railways; he was employed in engineering design and construction.
 In 1952, he spent a year in the United States studying management technology.
 He co-wrote an account of his experience in the US which was published in the Institution of Civil Engineers's proceedings in 1954.
 After returning to the United Kingdom in 1953, he was appointed assistant district engineer, Sheffield; he was later promoted to be district engineer at Kings Cross, and then in 1963 assistant civil engineer for the Scottish Region.

 In 1965, Campbell was appointed chief civil engineer for the Scottish Region of British Railways.
 He was appointed assistant general manager of the London Midland Region in 1968 and general manager of the Eastern Region in 1970, serving until 1973 when he became an executive director of British Rail.
 In 1977, he became a member of the British Railways Board (BRB) with responsibility for engineering and research, and was appointed chief executive in June 1978, taking over from David Bowick.
 He was replaced as CEO by Bob Reid in March 1980.
 Thereafter, he was vice-chairman of the board from March 1980 until January 1983.
 He then served as chairman of the Scottish Board from 1983 to 1988, and left the BRB in 1987.